 The deliverables should be specific, demonstrable, and testable.
 It’s so important to create this list.
-It keeps everyone honest regardless of how the market or environment might change throughout the engagement which could warrant new work or ideas to the product or services.
+It keeps everyone honest regardless of how the market or environment might change throughout the engagement which could warrant new work or ideas to the product or services (sometimes this type of information is gathered later through b2b competitive intel).
 This is also why we use an out-of-scope section.
 We want you to know exactly what you're getting from your software consultant and the software we're building for you.

 Out of Scope